plule/vox-uristi/site/index.md

 > ⚠ The same website has a dedicated voxel viewer.
 At the moment, the exported
 > files are not correctly rendered by this viewer.

+You can see the whole process on this mod spotlight made by Blind: [How-to Video](https://www.youtube.com/watch?v=CDqMuBZsNH0).

 ## Features/Roadmap